fourjuaneight/blog/content/posts/the-case-for-physical-media.md

 ---

-In today's digital era, we often hear the phrase, "The Internet is forever."
-However, a closer examination of the online world reveals a different reality.
-[Contrary to popular belief, the internet is not a permanent archive of our shared digital experiences](/posts/the-ephemeral-web/).
-Instead, it's a dynamic and ever-changing environment shaped by technological advancements and corporate decisions.
-This reality is particularly evident in the video game preservation field and the broader context of digital content consumption.
+We often hear, "What goes online, stays online."
+However, the reality is far from that.
+The internet is not a static repository of our digital footprints but rather [a dynamic and constantly evolving ecosystem that changes with advances in technology and corporate decisions](/posts/the-ephemeral-web/).
+This reality is especially evident in video game preservation and the broader context of digital content consumption.

 A study by the Video Game History Foundation and the Software Preservation Network uncovered a concerning fact: [87% of classic video games in the U.S. are at risk of being lost](https://gamehistory.org/87percent/).
 This statistic highlights the fragile nature of digital content, which, unlike physical media, can vanish due to changes in digital platforms and formats.